surveyjs/survey-analytics/docs/set-up-table-view-angular.md

 npm i xlsx@0.18.5 --save
 ```

+> Review the third-party components' licenses to ensure that your project complies with the terms and conditions.

 To enable export to PDF and Excel, import a jsPDF instance and apply the jsPDF-AutoTable plugin to it, then import SheetJS, and pass both the jsPDF and SheetJS instances to the `Tabulator` constructor:

 ```js